1024pix/pix-site/README.md

 - type: String
 - default: none

+---

+`NGINX_GEOAPI_UPSTREAM_HOST`
+Host name of the GEOAPI service that is providing the "/me" endpoint.
+This variable is used only in the nginx configuration.
+If not present, nginx will start and stop in error with message "nginx: [emerg] no host in upstream".

+- presence: required
+- type: String
+- default: none

+`NGINX_GEOAPI_UPSTREAM_MAX_FAILS`
+This variable is used only in the nginx configuration.

+- presence: optional
+- type: Number
+- default: 3

+`NGINX_GEOAPI_UPSTREAM_FAIL_TIMEOUT`
+This variable is used only in the nginx configuration.

+- presence: optional
+- type: String
+- default: 5s

 ## Build Setup

 En dev, copier le fichier `sample.env` vers un `.env` et remplacer les valeurs.